Posts by Stephen J. Dunn

 Read MoreUnited States Income Taxation Of United Kingdom-Based Pension Plans

-Many United Kingdom citizens work for part or all of their careers in the United Kingdom, and retire in the United States.
+Many United Kingdom citizens retire in the United States after working in the United Kingdom.
 Such individuals’ interests in United Kingdom-based pension plans raise complex issues of United States income taxation and reporting.
-United Kingdom law accommodates defined benefit as well as defined contribution pension plans.
-Defined benefit…
+United Kingdom law allows defined benefit as well as defined contribution pension plans.
+United-Kingdom-based defined benefit plans are generally funded entirely by…

 Read MoreForeign Accounts Compliance Update